We All Live in a Watershed

 Location: Classroom and San Lorenzo River/local tributary

-Supported by generous funding from the County of Santa Cruz Green Schools Program, City of Santa Cruz, the Joseph and Vera Long Foundation.
+Supported by generous funding from the County of Santa Cruz Green Schools Program, City of Santa Cruz, and the National Oceanic and Atmospheric Administration.

 Supports Next Generation Science Standards:

 K-LS1-1: Use observation to describe patterns of what plants and animals (including humans) need to survive.

 K-ESS3-1: Use a model to represent the relationship between the needs of different plants or animals (including humans) and the places they live.

 K-ESS3-3: Communicate solutions that will reduce the impact of humans on land, water, air, and/or other living things in the local environment.

 Complements FOSS Kit